brimdata/super/book/src/super-sql/types/record.md

 ### Records

-The record type conforms to the definition of the [record type](../../formats/model.md#21-record) in the super-structured data model.
+The record data type conforms to the definition of the [record type](../../formats/model.md#21-record) in the super-structured data model.